Ramesh Juneja: Associations

 R. C. Juneja holds distinguished positions in various pharmaceutical bodies of India.
-He is the chairman of Federation of Pharma Entrepreneurs (FOPE) and is also the chairman of Himachal Pradesh – UK State Board for IDMA (Indian Drug Manufacturers Association).
+He is the chairman of the Federation of Pharma Entrepreneurs (FOPE) and is also the chairman of Himachal Pradesh – UK State Board for IDMA (Indian Drug Manufacturers Association).

 Awards and achievements

 He was accorded with Business Icon Pharma Award by Network 18 in the year 2011.
-He was also one of the members out of the four business magnates nominated for ‘Business Leader of the Year Award’ in the 5th Annual Pharmaceutical Leadership Summit and Asia Business Leadership Award, 2012.
-He is one of the richest Indians as per Forbes List of Top 100 Richest Indians October, 2013.
+He was also one of the members out of the four business magnates nominated for 'Business Leader of the Year Award' in the 5th Annual Pharmaceutical Leadership Summit and Asia Business Leadership Award, 2012.